We have free counselling and psychological services for people with cancer and their family/whānau.

-This programme is designed for people who have finished treatment for a primary cancer, are in remission and have a good prognosis.
+This six week programme is designed for people who have finished treatment for a primary cancer, are in remission and have a good prognosis.

 The Moving Forward group runs several times a year, and we encourage a meeting with one of the psychologists on the team before joining the group.